top of page

 More information:

 Delta Air Lines has a great direct flight to Buenos Aires from Atlanta.
-We base in Montana part of the year and were thrilled to take advantage of Delta's direct flight to Atlanta from Bozeman.
-Nice connection and avoids the extra stop from Billings to Salt Lake or Minneapolis.
+We base in Montana part of the year.
+We were thrilled to take Delta's direct flight to Atlanta from Bozeman.
+Nice connection.
+Saves time by avoiding the extra stop from Billings to Salt Lake or Minneapolis.

 Comments